 [Section 3.40A inserted by No. 49 of 2004 s.
 25(1).]

 3.41.
-Notice to collect impounded perishable goods
+Impounded perishable goods, notice to collect

 (1) When any perishable goods are being removed under section 3.39 the employee removing them is required to personally give the person from whose charge they are removed notice that the goods may be collected from a place specified during such hours as are specified.